How to Run Conformance Tests for OpenID for Verifiable Presentations

 Please contact the certification team if you’d like some help, need different specification features to be supported or if anything goes wrong (or to let us know it went well – we are actively encouraging feedback on these tests!):

-Testing a verifier
+Testing a Verifier

 It is recommended to run VC tests on the ‘demo’ server (rather than the production one) as this contains the latest changes.
 The following link will open this server and preconfigure some values: